newrelic/video-videojs-js/THIRD_PARTY_NOTICES.md

 ### webpack-cli

-This product includes source derived from [webpack-cli](https://github.com/webpack/webpack-cli) ([v4.9.2](https://github.com/webpack/webpack-cli/tree/v4.9.2)), distributed under the [MIT License](https://github.com/webpack/webpack-cli/blob/v4.9.2/README.md):
+This product includes source derived from [webpack-cli](https://github.com/webpack/webpack-cli) ([v4.10.0](https://github.com/webpack/webpack-cli/tree/v4.10.0)), distributed under the [MIT License](https://github.com/webpack/webpack-cli/blob/v4.10.0/LICENSE):

 ```
-MIT License

-Copyright (c) <year> <copyright holders>
+Copyright JS Foundation and other contributors

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and
+Permission is hereby granted, free of charge, to any person obtaining
-associated documentation files (the "Software"), to deal in the Software without restriction, including
+a copy of this software and associated documentation files (the
+'Software'), to deal in the Software without restriction, including
-without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+without limitation the rights to use, copy, modify, merge, publish,
-copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the
+distribute, sublicense, and/or sell copies of the Software, and to
+permit persons to whom the Software is furnished to do so, subject to
-following conditions:
+the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial
+The above copyright notice and this permission notice shall be
-portions of the Software.
+included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT
+THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND,
-LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO
+EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF
+MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY
-IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE
+CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT,
+TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE
-USE OR OTHER DEALINGS IN THE SOFTWARE.
+SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

 ### webpack-obfuscator